dcshzj/nussucommit/index.md

 permalink: /
 ---
 {%- comment -%} Type your notification here - the notification bar will not appear if this is empty.
 For other changes, refer to _data/homepage.yml to edit the homepage {%- endcomment -%}
-As part of the Circuit Breaker measures, our centres will be closed from 6 April 2020 until further notice.
+As we move to Phase 2 of Circuir Breaker, our centres have reopened with additional safety measures in place.